faidfaisal/faidfaisal.github.io/index.md

 ### Machine Learning Accelerators

-Designing specialized hardware architectures for efficient training and inference of modern machine learning models.
+Designing specialized hardware accelerators that improve the performance, efficiency, and scalability of modern machine learning workloads.

 ### Computer Architecture

-Exploring processor design, memory hierarchies, and system-level optimizations for high-performance computing and AI workloads.
+Exploring how processor design, memory hierarchies, and system architectures shape the performance of AI and high-performance computing applications.

-### ML Systems & Compilers
+### ML Systems & Hardware–Software Co-Design

-Investigating compiler techniques, runtime systems, and hardware-software co-design strategies that improve the performance and scalability of machine learning applications.
+Investigating compiler techniques, runtime systems, and hardware-software co-design strategies that bridge the gap between machine learning algorithms and efficient execution on modern computing platforms.

+### Robot Learning

+Exploring how machine learning enables robots to perceive, reason, and interact with complex environments.
+I am particularly interested in reinforcement learning, imitation learning, and embodied AI systems that allow robots to learn from experience and adapt to real-world tasks.

 ---